Owens–Thomas House

-The Owens–Thomas House & Slave Quarters is a historic home in Savannah, Georgia, that is operated as a historic house museum by Telfair Museums.
+The Owens–Thomas House & Slave Quarters (originally known as the Richardson House) is a historic home in Savannah, Georgia, that is operated as a historic house museum by Telfair Museums.
 It is located at 124 Abercorn Street, on the northeast corner of Oglethorpe Square.
 The Owens–Thomas House was designated a National Historic Landmark in 1976, as one of the nation's finest examples of English Regency architecture.

 Renovations in the 1990s uncovered and restored one of the oldest and best preserved urban slave quarters in the American South.

 Architectural style and house history

 This most important and architecturally significant house was begun in 1816 and completed in 1819.
 Designed by the English architect William Jay of Bath, the house plans were drawn while Jay was still in England.
 He sent architectural elevations to local workers before his arrival in Savannah sometime after foundations were laid.
 According to Jay's letters, the house was to be aesthetically compatible to Bath.
 This is evident in the Bath stone of the house's construction as well as its sophisticated architectural detail.
 It was a gentrifying physical ornament to the newly successful Southern port.
-The Richardson House, as it was originally known after its first owner and builder, Richard Richardson, is North America's preeminent example of period English Regency architecture.
+The Richardson House, as it was originally known—after its first owner and builder, Richard Richardson— is North America's preeminent example of period English Regency architecture.